 - Start up your snowblower (if you have one) before the heavy snow arrives to ensure it's in good working order.
 Don't forget to grease your snowblower and fix broken shear pins if needed.

 - Get an emergency kit ready and charge your devices in case the winter storm is severe enough to knock out your power for a period of time.
 Your emergency kit should include bottled water, non-perishable food, flashlights, a battery-powered radio, fresh batteries, personal hygiene items and a first aid kit.

 Read more about how you can prepare your home for freezing winter temperatures.

 - Always keep a snow brush, ice scraper, and extra shovel in your car.

 - Change your wiper blades at least once a year and keep your washer fluid full so you're not caught without it.

 - Switch to winter tires once the temperature consistently dips below 7°C to get better traction in cooler temperatures.
 In some parts of Canada, winter-rated tires are mandatory for winter driving.
 If you live in Ontario, you could save on car insurance with TD Insurance when you equip your vehicle with 4 winter tires from December to March.

 - Make sure your gas tank is at least half full.
 This prevents condensation and freezing which can affect your vehicle's performance.

-In case you get stranded in the snow, keep an emergency kit ready in your car (as well as in your home).
-Some of the items that belong in the kit include first-aid items, non-perishable snacks, drinking water, a shovel, warm clothing, a blanket, jumper cables, a reflective triangle, a flashlight, extra batteries, a car charger for your phone and cat litter for traction.
+- Leave an emergency kit in your car, including first-aid items, non-perishable snacks, drinking water, a shovel, warm clothing, a blanket, jumper cables, a reflective triangle, a flashlight, and extra batteries.
+Don't forget to include a car charger for your phone and cat litter for traction.